-Teacher training, expanding healthcare education and energy research initiatives are of critical interest to the State of Illinois in FY 2009 and beyond.
-All of these points are addressed very directly in the overall budget proposal.
+Teacher training and energy research initiatives are of critical interest to the State of Illinois in FY 2009 and beyond.
+All of these points are addressed very directly in September 2008 Page 39 the overall budget proposal.
 All are of immediate concern in the statewide priorities at the University of Illinois.